themindfulcoder/homebase/content/post/learning-python-part-1.md

 _pi = 3.14
 ```

-The above python code snippet, demonstrates creating two *variables*. `first_name` is a named placeholder for the value `John` while `_pi` is the named placeholder for the value `3.14`
+The snippet demonstrates creating two *variables*. `first_name` is a named placeholder for the value `John` while `_pi` is the named placeholder for the value `3.14`

-In python, there are two popular conventions for naming your variables.
+There are two popular conventions for naming your variables.

 1. Camel case convention `firstName`
 2. Underscore convention `first_name`

-The underscore convention is the *preferred* style of the python community.
+The underscore convention is the *preferred* style of the Python community.
 Whichever you choose, be sure to maintain the style throughout the project.
 Consistency is an important factor when it comes to readability and maintaining projects later on.

 ### Types